ConsciousML/terragrunt-template-stack/README.md

 To be able to run pre-commits, install the following tools:
 - [tflint](https://github.com/terraform-linters/tflint#installation): lint your terraform code.
 - [Python](https://www.python.org/downloads/) to run the pre-commits.

+## CI
+The CI runs the pre-commit, `terragrunt stack generate` and `terragrunt stack run plan`.
+Then if the `run-terratest` label is not present, it fails.
+Otherwise, it runs terratest: create the infrastructure and test for expected outcome.
+This pattern is used to avoid having the CI create the infrastructure every time there is a new commit pushed on the pull request.

 ## TL;DR
 Terragrunt is a wrapper for Terraform that simplifies: